 - Other Factors

 Travel insurances in Singapore are priced based on the duration and destinations of your trip and the kind of benefits you receive.
 In general, most insurers breakdown the destination category into 3 regions: ASEAN, Asia and Global.
-ASEAN covers countries in South East Asia, while Asia covers all Asian countries including SE Asia.
+ASEAN covers countries in South East Asia, while Asia covers all Asian countries including Southeast Asia.
 Some companies also only break it down to Asia and Global.
 The price of a travel insurance rises as the regional coverage widens.
-For instance, a 1-week long trip costs about S$40 on average to cover for ASEAN, while it costs about S$60 on average for global trips.
+For instance, a 1-week long trip costs about S$42 on average for an ASEAN trip, but S$71 on average for global trips.

 The price of a travel insurance can also vary depending on the length of your trip.
 In general, insurance companies divide their products into single-trip and annual coverage.
 To arrive at an average cost for each category, we collected pricing data for each insurance company by region and date.
 For instance, we gathered pricing data for 1-week and 2-week long trips to different regions to arrive at the above prices, and found that the price of a travel insurance can increase by about 50% to go from 1-week to 2-weeks.
 We also repeated the same process for annual plans.

 Now that we know how much a travel insurance costs on average, the next step would be to find out what a consumer can receive in return for purchasing these products.
 Typically, a travel insurance provides payment in case an event happens.
 Events are generally divided into two categories: 1) accident & medical and 2) travel inconveniences.